mph-/lcapy/doc/expressions.rst

 Lcapy uses the :math:`\mathcal{L}_{-}` unilateral Laplace transform (see :ref:`laplace_transforms`).
-This ignores the function for :math:`t <0` and thus the unilateral inverse Laplace transform thus cannot determine the result for :math:`t <0` unless it has additional information.
+This ignores the function for :math:`t <0` and thus the unilateral inverse Laplace transform cannot determine the result for :math:`t <0` unless it has additional information.
 This is provided using assumptions:

 -  `unknown` says the signal is unknown for :math:`t < 0`.
 This is the default.